 For technology providers, this requires shifting the relationship from that of a vendor to a strategic partner.
 When we help organizations understand not just what they want but what they actually need, we become partners in their success.
 This demands the courage to tell a client they are not yet ready for what they think they want and the expertise to show them the correct path to get there.

-The clients who embrace this disciplined journey are the ones who will ultimately realize the transformative potential of AI, building systems that become true strategic assets.
+The clients who embrace this disciplined, phased approach are the ones who will ultimately realize the transformative potential of AI, building systems that become true strategic assets.

 This checklist provides a step-by-step guide to assess your organization's EHS AI readiness.
 Identify your strengths, uncover areas for improvement, and build a clear roadmap for success.